 Since the Geothermal Tax Credit is non-refundable, you would not receive a refund if your credit exceeds your tax bill.
 Fortunately, this incentive allows the homeowner to utilize their credit balance over multiple years.
 As long as the credit is active, you can continue to apply your credit balance to your tax bill!
 For example, if your credit amounts to $8,000 in 2022 but your liability is only $4,000 per year, you can use the tax credit all the way through 2023.

 How can I claim the Geothermal Tax Credit?

-After the installation of the geothermal system and when you're ready to file your federal income taxes, simply fill out one additional form.
+After installing the geothermal system and when you're ready to file your federal income taxes, simply fill out one additional form.
 The form is titled IRS Form 5695, which you can view the step-by-step instructions to fill out here.

-The basic process to claiming your geothermal tax credit is this:
+The basic process for claiming your geothermal tax credit is this:

 - Determine if the installed system and your residence at the property meets the criteria in the previous section of this article

 - Figure the amount of any of the following credits you are also claiming

 - Credit for the elderly or the disabled.

 - Nonbusiness energy property credit (Part II of this form).

 - Adoption credit.